-Taking your list of favorite channels, find each channel on your chart by comparing your list to the Network and/or Callsign columns.
+Depending on your home and the strength and direction of TV signals, you might need to decide which channels are the most important to you.
 Every channel available in your area will correspond to a callsign, the unique series of letters the FCC uses to identify broadcasters.
 These vary from region to region, and one network will have different callsigns depending on where it’s broadcasting.
-Where available, TV Fool has also decoded out which network is affiliated to each callsign.
-If you don’t know the callsigns for your preferred channels, and they aren’t listed by network, it’s easy to search either “[Callsign]” or “[Channel Name]” and “[City]” to find your missing stations.
+Where available, TV Fool has also decoded which network is affiliated with each callsign.
+If you don’t know the callsigns for your preferred channels and they aren’t listed by network, it’s easy to search either “[Callsign]” or “[Channel Name]” and “[City]” to find your missing stations.

-You’ll want to either print out a copy of your analysis report, and mark which channels you want to keep track of, or jot down two important pieces of information on your list of favorite channels: Real Channel and NM (dB).
+You’ll want to either print out a copy of your analysis report and mark which channels you want to keep track of or jot down two important pieces of information on your list of favorite channels: Real Channel and NM (dB).

-To find out if you live in an area with strong signal reception, take a look at TV Fool’s column labeled “NM (dB)” — which stands for “Noise Margin,” a figure measured in decibels (dB).
+To find out if you live in an area with strong signal reception, take a look at TV Fool’s column labeled “NM (dB)” — this stands for “Noise Margin,” a figure measured in decibels (dB).
 It reflects the amount of interference each signal will experience as it travels between the broadcast tower and your home.
 The higher the number, the stronger the signal.

 If you've tried a TV antenna without success, you might need to do a few more calculations to determine the true NM value of each channel, taking into account additional sources of interference.
 We dive into these (and what calculations to take) down below.

 For this step, you’ll need to locate the Real Channel numbers of your chosen stations on your radial signal map.
 If your desired channels are all broadcast from same general direction (within 60 degrees), a directional antenna will give you better reception.
 If you have channels coming in from multiple directions, we recommend starting off with a multi-directional antenna.
-There are omni-directional antennas (with 360 degree range), but these tend to have poor signal quality.
+There are omni-directional antennas (with 360-degree range), but these tend to have poor signal quality.

-However, if you’ve tried multi-directional antennas without success, you might need to switch to a directional antenna, and either sacrifice some channels, or rotate the antenna.
+However, if you’ve tried multi-directional antennas without success, you might need to switch to a directional antenna and either sacrifice some channels or rotate the antenna.
 Antennas improve in performance the more specific they are, so directional antennas tend to have better signal quality than multi-directional antennas.

-Most TV networks used to broadcast on very high frequencies (VHF), but more and more are making the switch to ultra high frequencies (UHF), since UHF signals carry better through obstacles, like houses or trees.
+Most TV networks used to broadcast on Very High Frequencies (VHF), but more and more are making the switch to Ultra High Frequencies (UHF), since UHF signals carry better through obstacles like houses or trees.

-The choice between Very High Frequencies (VHF) and Ultra High Frequencies (UHF) depends on which frequencies your preferred channels are broadcast at.
+The choice between VHF and UHF depends on the frequencies at which your preferred channels are broadcast.
 Networks with a Real Channel between 2 and 6 are classified as VHF Lo; those with a Real Channel between 7 and 13 are classified as VHF Hi; and those with a Real Channel between 14 and 83 are classified as UHF.